Clicking on the banner below will take you to theHOMEpage of "The World At Your Fingertips" from pgoh13.

 You are surely familiar with .pdf files.
 What you might not know is that it is very easy to create such files yourself.
 Anyone can easily create a .pdf file of any internet page that he finds interesting by clicking on the PDFCreator button on the top menu line.
 But first you have to install the PDFCreator.
 You can download the program for free here (it is open source).

 Apart from AVG (Antivirus Grisoft) and Avast Antivirus, both of which have been described earlier, there is another free antivirus which deserves to be mentioned as some people consider it to be the best.
 It is called Avira Antivir and can be downloaded from here.
-(I personally am a great fan of AVG which has served me well for nearly 10 years now).

 Don't worry if Internet Explorer stops working.
 You can use Firefox or any of the other browsers mentioned here to do the same job.